Observations on sponsoring The Talk Show Live

 Transcript of the show

 It’s not often that Apple VPs make public statements.
-I was quick glad to see that iMore decided to transcribe the whole conversation.
+I was quickly glad to see that iMore decided to transcribe the whole conversation.

 From little quips like this one from Phil:

 To more informative things later on like the ability for developers to choose whether or not they want to reset their star ratings when they upload a new build of their app to the App Store.
 (Phil mentioned this at 1:09 if you want to hear it.)

 As usual, the show was a great event and a highlight of the week at WWDC.
 We were happy to be involved.